Workflows

 In this guide, you'll learn how to make your applications reliable using workflows.

-Workflows orchestrate the execution of other functions, like transactions and communicators.
+Workflows orchestrate the execution of other functions, like transactions and steps.
 Workflows are reliable: if their execution is interrupted for any reason (e.g., an executor is restarted or crashes), DBOS automatically resumes them from where they left off, running them to completion without re-executing any operation that already finished.
 You can use workflows to coordinate multiple operations that must all complete for a program to be correct.
 For example, in our e-commerce demo, we use a workflow for payment processing.

-Workflows must be annotated with the @Workflow decorator and must have a WorkflowContext as their first argument.
 Like for other functions, inputs and outputs must be serializable to JSON.
-Additionally, workflows must be deterministic.

 Here's an example workflow from the programming guide.
 It signs an online guestbook then records the signature in the database.
 By using a workflow, we guarantee that every guestbook signature is recorded in the database, even if execution is interrupted.